codicate/underclassmen-internships/README.md

+# Underclassmen Internships 💥💥

-## 💥 Curated list of internships/externships/fellowships for CS freshmen and sophomores 💥
+Curated list of internships/externships/fellowships exclusive for CS freshman and sophomore

 Will do my best to update frequently through the fall.
 Stars & PR appreciated!!